raymondEhlers/OVERWATCH/README.md

 Based on `sphinx-autodoc` generation, the documentation is generated from the docstrings in the code.
 While they can be viewed in the source files or via python, sphinx compiles them into HTML, facilitating a cleaner view of the information.
 To build the documentation,

  1. Install the dependencies.
-The documentation requires the python packages `sphinx sphinxcontrib-napoleon sphinx-autodoc recommonmark`.
+The documentation requires the python packages `sphinx sphinxcontrib-napoleon recommonmark`.
 Pip is the recommended install method.

  2. Build the documentation using: